GalleryPlanner: Complete User Guide

 - Download your image

-Pro 4K Snapshot: Ultra-HD PNG export at 3840px with no watermark—sharper for print, presentations, or client sharing.
+4K Snapshot Export: Ultra-HD PNG export at 3840px with no watermark—sharper for print, presentations, or client sharing.

 - Download your lossless PNG